Azure/azure-sdk-for-c/README.md

 ## Getting Started Using the SDK

+The SDK can be conveniently consumed either via CMake or other non-CMake methods (IDE workspaces, command line, and others).

+### CMake
 1. Install the required prerequisites:
    - [CMake](https://cmake.org/download/) version 3.10 or later
    - C compiler: [MSVC](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019), [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/) are recommended